10 Best Herbal Tinctures For Viral Hepatitis

 hypericum perforatum tincture

-Hypericum perforatum, commonly known as St. John's Wort, is a herbal plant that has been traditionally used for its purported health benefits, including its potential role in supporting liver function.
+Hypericum perforatum, commonly known as St. John's wort, is a herbal plant that has been traditionally used for its potential health benefits, including its use in herbal tinctures for viral hepatitis.

 4. Glycyrrhiza glabra